What’s new this month?

 What: The West Portland Town Center (WPTC) Plan will lay out a vision for a healthy, connected, and multi-cultural town center and includes an action plan to meet the diverse needs of current and future residents and businesses.

 Next opportunity to engage: The public testimony period is closed.
-The PSC continues its discussion of the WPTC Proposed Draft at its regular meeting on February 8.
-Video of the work session is available on YouTube.
+The PSC continues its discussion of the WPTC Proposed Draft at its regular meeting on January 11.
+Video of the work session will be available on YouTube.
 Materials for the work session, including draft amendments to the plan, are available for review.
-Additional PSC work sessions on the Plan are scheduled for March 8 and April 12 with a vote expected on April 12.
-The Design Commission is expected to vote on the WPTC Character Statement at their meeting on February 17.
-The PSC is expected to send their recommended version of the Plan to City Council in May.
-City Council will then review the recommended plan and take public testimony (verbal and written) starting in the Summer or early Fall 2022.
+Additional PSC work sessions on the Plan are scheduled for February 8 and March 8, with a vote possible on March 8.
+The Design Commission will also continue work sessions on the WPTC Character Statement on January 27.
+The PSC is expected to send their recommended version of the Plan to City Council in March.
+City Council will then review the recommended plan and take public testimony (verbal and written) starting in the Spring or early Summer 2022.
 Those interested can always sign up for WPTC email updates.